ClaireRimel/100DaysOfSwiftUI/README.md

 ## WeSplit

 First project is an introduction to the basic concept of SwiftUI.
-We learn how creating form, addition of the NavigationBar, creating views in loop, handling of pickers, among others.
+We learn how to create form, add NavigationBar, create views in loop, handle pickers, among others.

 ## LengthConversion